dearzhaorui/symbolic-conflict-analysis/README.md

 A PB solver with symbolic conflict analysis procedure will keep a symbolic representation for the degree of every constraint.
-When an objective function is strengthened in maximization problems, the solver allows to (1) strengthen the rerused learned constraints drived from the objective function between problems, thus further pruning the search space traversal.
-(2) automatically extract upper bounds from them to estimate how far the solver is from reaching an optimal solution.
+When an objective function is strengthened in maximization problems, the solver allows to (1) strengthen the rerused learned constraints drived from the objective function between problems, thus further pruning the search space traversal, (2) automatically extract upper bounds from them to estimate how far the solver is from reaching an optimal solution.

 Experimental results show that this symbolic procedure is indeed effective with important runtime improvements in problems where several